ok2ju/machine-autimatic/README.md

 # machine-autimatic
-Setup your new development machine
+Setup your new development machine using ansible